Pradumnasaraf/DevOps/docs/jenkins/introduction.md

 - **Pipeline**: The top-level directive that defines the entire pipeline.
 - **Agent**: The agent directive defines where the entire pipeline, or a specific stage, will execute in the Jenkins environment.
-- **Stages**: The stages directive defines the different stages in pipeline.
+- **Stages**: The `stages` directive defines the different stages in the pipeline.
 - **Stage**: The stage directive defines a single stage in a pipeline.
 - **Steps**: The steps directive defines the steps to be executed in a stage.

 Post Step:

-The post section is used to define actions to be taken after the completion of the pipeline.
-It can be used to send notifications, sccess/failure messages, etc.
+The `post` section is used to define actions that should happen after the pipeline finishes, such as notifications or success and failure messages.

 ```Jenkinsfile
 stages{}